dialoguemd/fastapi-sqla/README.md

 - Minimum and maximum number of items per pages;
 - How the total number of items in the collection is queried;

-To customize pagination, create a dependency using `fastapi_sqla.Pagination`.
+To customize pagination, create a dependency using `fastapi_sqla.Pagination`:

 ```python
 from fastapi import APIRouter, Depends